Online Learning Success

 A bachelor's degree or higher is required for entrance into this program.
 You will also be required to submit a completed online application, employment history, and official transcripts.Your enrollment advisor will help you gather all of the required materials starting with your application all the way through your first day of classes.

 Tuition costs will vary depending on your previous education.
 Get in touch with an enrollment advisor today by calling 855-203-5779, to learn more about tuition costs for this program and financial aid options.Walden's enrollment advisors are committed to helping identify and leverage opportunities for you to save money on your education.

 “I had to make sure the college I chose was accredited and user-friendly with a challenging curriculum."

 Note on Licensure

-The MS in Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.*The MS in Psychology program’s Applied Behavior Analysis specialization has been designed to offer students acceptable graduate coursework in behavior analysis (Verified Course Sequence as approved by Behavior Analyst Certification Board), and prepare them to sit for the Board Certified Behavior Analyst®(BCBA®) exam, which is administered by the BACB.
-Walden enrollment advisors can provide information relating to national certification exams; however, it remains the individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification exams for the state in which he or she intends to practice.
+The MS in Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.*The MS in Psychology program’s Applied Behavior Analysis specialization has been designed to offer acceptable graduate coursework in behavior analysis (Verified Course Sequence as approved by ABAI and accepted by Behavior Analyst Certification Board) and prepare students to sit for the Board Certified Behavior Analyst® (BCBA®) exam, which is administered by the BACB.
+Walden University does not offer the fieldwork experience required for eligibility to sit for the BCBA exam.
+Walden enrollment advisors can provide information relating to national certification exams; however, it remains the individual student’s responsibility to understand, evaluate, and comply with all requirements relating to national certification exams for the state in which he or she intends to practice.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain national certification.
-For more information on applying for certification from BACB®, visitwww.bacb.com/bcba.
+For more information on applying for certification from BACB®, visit www.bacb.com/bcba.